salapukalyani06/Wireless-Digital-Noticeboard/README.md

 # 📲 Wireless Digital Notice Board

-Welcome to the Wireless Digital Notice Board System! 🖥️📲
-This project uses the **LPC2148 microcontroller** to display scrolling messages on a **4-panel LED matrix**.
-Messages are sent from a smartphone via **Bluetooth** 📱🔗 and saved in **EEPROM** 💾 to ensure persistence after power loss.
-It’s a **simple, secure 🔐, and effective** solution for schools 🎓, offices 🏢, or public places 🚌 — a smart way to share messages wirelessly! 🚀
+Welcome to the Wireless Digital Notice Board System! 🖥️📲.
+This project uses the LPC2148 microcontroller to show scrolling messages on a 4-panel LED matrix.
+Messages are sent from a smartphone using Bluetooth 📱🔗 and saved in EEPROM 💾 so they stay even if the power goes off.
+It’s a simple, safe, and reliable way to share messages in schools 🎓, offices 🏢, or public places 🚌.

 ---